 Line 4.
 New Mexico net operating loss.
 Enter the New Mexico net operating loss (NOL) carryover that may be applied to the liability on your FID-1 return.
-Attach Form RPD-41375, Net Operating Loss Schedule For Fiduciary Income Tax, to your return showing the tax year when each New Mexico net operating loss occurred.
-Form RPD-41375 should also list each loss for each tax year for which it was carried forward, including 2014.
+Use New Mexico Form RPD-41375, Net Operating Loss Schedule For Fiduciary Income Tax, to compute your New Mexico net operating loss and carryforward.
+Attach Form RPD-41375 to your return showing the tax year when each New Mexico net operating loss occurred.
+The schedule also shows how the loss for each tax year for which it was carried forward, was used, including 2018.
+Unlike a federal net operating loss carryforward, a New Mexico net operating loss incurred cannot be carried back and if incurred on or after January 1, 2013, may be carried forward for 19 years or until the total amount of the loss carryover has been used, whichever occurs first.

-Unlike a federal net operating loss deduction, a New Mexico net operating loss incurred in tax years after January 1, 2013, cannot be carried back and may be carried forward for 19 years or until the total amount of the loss carryover has been used, whichever occurs first.
-A New Mexico net operating loss incurred in tax years after 1990, but before January 1, 2014, also cannot be carried back and may only be carried forward for five years or until the total amount of the loss carryover has been used, whichever occurs first.
+For a net operating loss that was incurred in tax years beginning before January 1, 2013, a New Mexico net operating loss may be carried forward for only five years.
+Refer to regulation 3.3.1.13(E) NMAC 1978, if the net operating loss was incurred in a tax year beginning prior to January 1, 1991.
 You cannot apply a New Mexico net operating loss carryforward until the following tax year -- provided you have filed a timely return -- or until the first tax year that begins after the date you file a return establishing the loss.